kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Switch

-This task processes some tasks conditionally depending on a contextual value.
+This task processes a task conditionally depending on a contextual variable's value.

-In this case, an input value will trigger only some parts of the flow.
+In the following example, an input will be used to decide which task to run next.

 ```yaml
 id: switch